 We were asked a lot for the activity Aqua Trekking during this period.
 However, the first trips were made this year, only from the second week of July.
 An exceptional fact when you know that last year for example, they had started in May.

-Indeed, it had already rained more than normal plutt in May-June, so we thought that it would calm down in summer ..
+Indeed, it had already rained more than normal in May-June.
+So we thought it would calm down in summer ..
 Not at all!
-In July and August, a storm fell on the valley every two or three days.
-Note in passing that when this happens, mobile communications are interrupted until the next morning, which complicates things a little when we have a number that starts with 06!
+In July and August, a thunderstorm hit the valley every two or three days.
+Note in passing that when this happens, communications on mobile phones are interrupted until the next morning.
+What complicates things a little when you have a number that starts with 06!

 For more than 20 years that I’m near the Verdon, 2017 remains the driest summer I’ve ever known and 2018, the rainiest … Two extremes in two years.